How to Do Keyword Research for SEO

 Before you start writing or optimizing, you need to know who your audience is and what kinds of things they’re looking for in your niche.

-A great way to learn about your target audience is to look at your current site visitors and see how they behave on your website.
+A great way to learn about your target audience is to look at your current site visitors and observe how they behave on your website.

-That’s because it doesn’t matter if your site ranks well in search results and lots of traffic comes your way if your current site visitors aren’t the right traffic for your site, and aren’t converting.
+That’s because it doesn’t matter if your site ranks well in search results and receives lots of traffic if your current visitors aren’t the right traffic for your site and aren’t converting.

 If this is happening, you could be using the wrong keywords and targeting the wrong audience, despite your high search rankings.